CHIANTI CLASSICO RIS. "GROSSO SANESE"

-Pairings: Excellent in combination with important first courses such as homemade lasagne with beef ragout.
-Grilled pork ribs or your favourite homemade gourmet hamburger are good options too.
+Pairings: Excellent in combination with strong first courses such as homemade lasagne with beef ragu.
+Grilled pork ribs or your favorite homemade gourmet hamburger are good options too.

 Drink by: Ready or by 2025.

-Description: The love for theirs land, the passion for wine, the desire to rediscover the noble Primitivo grape of Gioia del Colle, are the ingredients from which Agricole Pietraventosa comes to life.
+Description: The love for their land, the passion for wine, the desire to rediscover the noble Primitivo grape of Gioia del Colle, are the ingredients from which Agricole Pietraventosa comes to life.
 At about 380 meters above sea level, in the rocky countryside west of Gioia del Colle, we find the 4.4 hectares of espalier vineyard in the spurred cordon variant, not far from the 'alberello' vineyard, just under a hectare, but extremely precious.
-The name of the wine Oxymoron come from the Greek acute OXIS and obtuse MOROS, is a game of contrasts, it is everything and nothing, it is a set of sensations that cannot be explained in reality but only in the intimate world of perceptions.
-Like a precious jewel, Oxymoron is an unfiltered wine, of limited production, obtained from the balanced combination of Primitivo di Gioia del Colle and Aglianico grapes.
+The name of the wine Ossimoro, meaning Oxymoron, comes from the Greek acute OXIS and obtuse MOROS, is a game of contrasts, it is everything and nothing, it is a set of sensations that cannot be explained in reality but only in the intimate world of perceptions.
+Like a precious jewel, Ossimoro is an unfiltered wine, of limited production, obtained from the balanced combination of Primitivo di Gioia del Colle and Aglianico grapes.

 BRUT CONTADINO "L'EDUCATO"

 Pairings: Perfect with fried squid and shrimps, clam chowder, grilled scallops, crab cake, lobster roll.